 What is the advantage of applying for the EB-2 category?

-One of the main benefits is that it typically is faster to obtain than other employment-based categories because fewer people can meet the requirements so less people generally apply.
+One of the main benefits is that it is typically faster to obtain than other employment-based categories because fewer people can meet the requirements, so fewer people generally apply.

 What is the purpose of the labor certification process?